LUX-ZEPLIN experiment’s central detector is successfully moved to its research cavern.

 Jake Davis, a SURF mechanical engineer who worked on the cryostat move, said, “Between the size of the device, the confines of the space, and the multiple groups involved in the move, the entire process required rigorous attention to both the design and the scheduling.
 Prior to rigging the detector under the cage, we did testing with other cranes to see how it would react when suspended.
 We also completed analysis and testing to ensure it would remain nice and straight in the shaft.”

-He added, “The ride was slow, right around 100 feet per minute.
+He added, “The ride was slow, right around 100 feet (30 meters) per minute.
 The ride to the 4,850-foot level typically takes 13-15 minutes.
 Today, it took close to 45 minutes.
 I rode in the cage, watching it through an inspection port in the floor.
 There was a huge sigh of relief after the move, but there’s still a lot of work ahead to finish LZ.”

 Theresa Fruth, a postdoctoral research fellow at University College London who works on LZ’s central detector, said that keeping LZ well-sealed from any contaminants during its journey was a high priority – even the slightest traces of dust and dirt could ultimately affect its measurements.